-Certificate Writedown Amounts allocated to reduce the Class Principal Amount of the Class MA, Class MV, Class MZ, Class HA, Class HV or Class HZ Certificates will result in a corresponding reduction to the Class Notional Amount of the Class A-IO Certificates and Certificate Writedown Amounts allocated to reduce the Class Principal Amount of the Class M-1, Class M-2 or Class B Certificates will result in a corresponding reduction to the Class Notional Amount of the Class Notional Amount of the Class M-1, Class M-2 or Class B Certificates will result in a corresponding reduction to the Class Notional Amount of the Class B-IO Certificates.
-Such reductions to the Class Notional Amounts of the Class A-IO Certificates and Class B-IO Certificates will result in less interest accruing on the Class A-IO Certificates and Class B-IO Certificates, respectively, in future periods and there will be no Guarantor Interest Payment in respect of such reductions in interest.
+Certificate Writedown Amounts allocated to reduce the respective Class Principal Amount of the Class MA, Class MV, Class MZ, Class HA, Class HV, Class HZ, Class M45T and Class M60T Certificates (calculated assuming no exchanges for MACR Certificates have occurred) will result in a corresponding reduction to the Class Notional Amount of the Class A-IO Certificates; Certificate Writedown Amounts allocated to reduce the aggregate Class Principal Amount of the Class M and Class B Certificates (calculated assuming no exchanges for MACR Certificates have occurred) will result in a corresponding reduction to the Class Notional Amount of the Class B-IO Certificates; Certificate Writedown Amounts allocated to reduce the Class Principal Amount of the Class M45F Certificates will result in a corresponding reduction to the Class Notional Amount of the Class M45S Certificates; Certificate Writedown Amounts allocated to reduce the Class Principal Amount of the Class M45C Certificates will result in a corresponding reduction to the Class Notional Amount of the Class M45I Certificates; Certificate Writedown Amounts allocated to reduce the Class Principal Amount of the Class M60F Certificates will result in a corresponding reduction to the Class Notional Amount of the Class M60S Certificates; and Certificate Writedown Amounts allocated to reduce the Class Principal Amount of the Class M60C Certificates will result in a corresponding reduction to the Class Notional Amount of the Class M60I Certificates.
+Such reductions to the Class Notional Amount of the Class A-IO Certificates, Class B-IO Certificates, Class M45S Certificates, Class M45I Certificates, Class M60S Certificates or Class M60I Certificates, will result in less interest accruing on the Class A-IO Certificates, Class B-IO Certificates, Class M45S Certificates, Class M45I Certificates, Class M60S Certificates or Class M60I Certificates, respectively, in future periods and there will be no Guarantor Interest Payment in respect of such reductions in interest.

-In the event that Exchangeable Certificates have been exchanged for the related MACR Certificates in one of the combinations described on Schedule I, the MACR Certificates received in such an exchange will be allocated a proportionate share of the aggregate Certificate Writedown Amounts otherwise allocable to the Classes of Exchangeable Certificates so exchanged.
+In the event that Exchangeable Certificates have been exchanged for the related MACR Certificates in one of the combinations described on Schedule I, the MACR Certificates received in such an exchange will be allocated a proportionate share of the aggregate Certificate Writedown Amounts, as applicable, otherwise allocable to the Classes of Exchangeable Certificates so exchanged.